PSG sign Hakimi from Inter in deal worth up to €70m

 Why have Inter sold Hakimi?

-It may seem strange that Inter are selling one of their best players having only just won the Serie A title although the financial issues at the club mean that a transfer that could be worth as much as €70m (£60m/$83m) is too good to turn down.
+It may seem strange that Inter are selling one of their best players having only just won the Serie A title, but the financial issues at the club mean that a transfer that could be worth as much as €70m (£60m/$83m) is too good to turn down.

-Indeed, the Italian's club's CEO Giuseppe Marotta admitted as much, stating that, having already seen head coach Antonio Conte depart, having to allow Hakimi to leave is a "painful moment".
+Indeed, the Italian's club's CEO Giuseppe Marotta admitted as much, stating that, having already seen head coach Antonio Conte depart, allowing Hakimi to leave is a "painful moment".

 He told Sky Italia: "Obviously, this is a painful moment for us, but I am an administrator who must guarantee the economic sustainability of the club during a difficult time for the world of football in general.